The Art of Sales-CS Handoffs: Sales Vs (CS) Customer success

 Align KPIs

-Aligning key performance indicators (KPIs) across sales and Customer Success teams fosters a unified approach to customer engagement and retention strategies.
-Shared goals lead to improved collaboration and enhance overall business performance, driving both customer satisfactory experience and loyalty (Prezentor) (Insightify).
+Aligning key performance indicators (KPIs) across sales and Customer Success teams fosters a unified approach to customer engagement and data retention strategies.
+Shared goals lead to improved collaboration and enhance overall business performance, driving both customer success metrics and satisfactory experience and loyalty (Prezentor) (Insightify).

 Establish Effective Communication Channels

-Effective communication is paramount in ensuring a smooth handoff.
+Effective communication is paramount in ensuring a smooth, customer success handoff process.
 By establishing robust communication channels, you ensure that all team members are on the same page and that transitions are as seamless as possible.
 Regular updates and clear, open lines of communication prevent missteps and ensure that customer expectation are promptly and effectively addressed (Prezentor) (Best CS Blog).

 Bridging the Sales-CS Gap